 1. Beneficial Insects

-There are many helpful bugs and insects in the garden that enjoy having a feast out of destructive insects.
+There are many helpful bugs and insects in the garden that enjoys having a feast out of destructive insects.

 Parasitic wasps are the main predators of this pest.
 Find more details below.